 What happened to Jesus’ high priestly prayer, when he prayed for love and unity among believers?
 A passion and unity that will cause the world to believe in who he is.

 What happened to the local church which the hope of the world?
 You see, in God’s redemptive plan he “chose the church to be the manifold wisdom of God.”

 There are three kinds of people:

-2. Those who tell others how sinful, messed up and weak and what they need to do about it, but won’t lift a finger to do clean up their own life.
+2. Those who tell others how immoral and messed up they are and what they need to do about it, but won’t lift a finger to do clean up their own life.

 3. Those who know that they are not perfect but daily lay down their lives looking for opportunities to allow the of God to shine through them.

-Jesus is calling every one of us today, and he is saying: “Just as the Father send me so I’m sending you.”
+Jesus is calling every one of us today, and he is saying: “Just as the Father sent me, so I’m sending you.”
 He is asking us to go out and be his hands and feet.
 He is asking us to go out and “faithfully preach the truth in one hand and with the weapons of righteousness in the other.”
 He is asking us to go out and heal the sick, raise the dead, stand for justice, fight for the poor.
 He is asking us to go out and love unconditionally, give selflessly, serve unreservedly.
-He is mot coming down here to do that.
+He is not coming down here to do that.
 He is not asking us to be perfect.
-He is only asking for us to avail ourselves to him and his Spirit.
-His is asking us to take this little light of ours and let shine – because we may be the only Jesus some will ever see.
+He is only asking for us to avail ourselves of him and his Spirit.
+He is asking us to take this little light of ours and let shine – because we may be the only Jesus some will ever see.